 See Milan Cathedral on the map of Italy!

 - Duomo di Milano, Architettura in Duomo.
-Accessed in 15th July 2011
+Accessed on July 15, 2011

 Italy is one of the most popular destinations in world due to its unsurpassed cultural heritage - this country has got some of the finest monuments of architecture and art in world.